Allan-1/Euclidian-algoritm/Readme.md

 # Euclidian

-Implementing euclidian algorithm to find the GCD using python
+Implementing euclidian algorithm to find the GCD